 Believe it or not, getting rid of dollar signs on your menu will increase your restaurant sales.
 For this same reason, you should spell out your prices with words instead of numbers.

-Oh, and don’t put your prices in a column on the right, put them right next the meal’s description.
-This will stop people scanning the menu for the cheapest dish.
+Oh, and don’t put your prices in a column on the right, put them right next to the meal’s description.
+This will stop people from scanning the menu for the cheapest dish.

 50. Spend Time with Your Customers

 It’s easy to lock yourself in the office and hope to get some work done in peace and quiet.

 But if you really want your restaurant to be a household name, you need to dedicate a good portion of serving hours in front of your customers.

 This is low-key restaurant promotion, but they’ll get to know you (and vice versa), and by extension, they’ll feel like your restaurant is part of their lives too.